awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-smstemplate.md

 # AWS::Pinpoint::SmsTemplate<a name="aws-resource-pinpoint-smstemplate"></a>

-Creates a message template that you can use in messages that are sent through the SMS channel\.
-A *message template* is a set of content and settings that you can define, save, and reuse in messages for any of your Amazon Pinpoint applications\.
+The AWS::Pinpoint::SmsTemplate resource is a message template that you can use in messages that are sent through the SMS channel\.
+A *message template* is a set of content and settings that you can define, save, and reuse in messages for one or more Amazon Pinpoint applications\.

 ## Syntax<a name="aws-resource-pinpoint-smstemplate-syntax"></a>